c4dm/c4dmpoole/input/people/dans.md

 **2018 and forthcoming**

-D. Fano Yela, D. Stowell and M. Sandler, **[Does k Matter? k-NN Hubness Analysis for Kernel Additive Modelling Vocal Separation](https://arxiv.org/abs/1804.02325)** to appear in: Proceedings of LVA-ICA, 2018.
+D. Fano Yela, D. Stowell and M. Sandler, **[Does k Matter? k-NN Hubness Analysis for Kernel Additive Modelling Vocal Separation](https://arxiv.org/abs/1804.02325)**.
+To appear in: Proceedings of LVA-ICA, 2018.

-W. J. Wilkinson, J. D. Reiss, D. Stowell, **[A Generative Model for Natural Sounds Based on Latent Force Modelling](https://arxiv.org/abs/1802.00680)** to appear in: Proceedings of LVA-ICA, 2018.
+W. J. Wilkinson, J. D. Reiss, D. Stowell, **[A Generative Model for Natural Sounds Based on Latent Force Modelling](https://arxiv.org/abs/1802.00680)**.
+To appear in: Proceedings of LVA-ICA, 2018.

 **2017**